uni-notes/uni-notes/docs/CS_Electives/Data_Mining/03_Data_Preprocessing.md

 Something
 ```

+### Mutual Information

+Mutual information (MI) between two random variables is a non-negative value, which measures the dependency between the variables.
+It is equal to zero if and only if two random variables are independent, and higher values mean higher dependency.
+The function relies on nonparametric methods based on entropy estimation from k-nearest neighbors distances.

 ### Brute Force Approach

 Consider a set with $n$ attributes.
 Its power set contains $2^n$ sets.
 Ignoring $\phi$, we get $2^{n-1}$ sets.